altihill/FFMAT/README.md

   - function
     - Get the property values of the opened video file.
   - return
     - *Status* is 1 if success.
-Otherwise it is negative. *Property* is a 1x1 structure array, while its fields contains the property values of the video file.
+Otherwise it is negative.
+    - *Property* is a 1x1 structure array, while its fields contains the property values of the video file.
 - readframe
   - syntax
     - `[TimeStamp, RawImage] = ffmat('readframe');`
   - function
     - Read and decode the next frame.
   - return
     - *TimeStamp* is the timestamp of the returned frame in seconds, if success.
-Otherwise it is negative. -1 means end of the file. -2 means decoding error. *RawImage* is a HxW/HxWx3 uint8 array, which is the decoded image.
+Otherwise it is negative. -1 means end of the file. -2 means decoding error.
+    - *RawImage* is a HxW/HxWx3 uint8 array, which is the decoded image, if success.
+Otherwise it is empty.
 - pickframe
   - syntax
     - `[TimeStamp, RawImage] = ffmat('pickframe',frameidx);`